flow/flow-for-vscode/README.md

 ## Installation

-Search for "flow" in the VS Code extensions panel.
+Search for "flow" in the VS Code extensions panel or install through [the marketplace](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode).

 ## Setup

-* Flow is [supported](https://github.com/facebook/flow#requirements) on Mac, 64-bit Windows, and Linux, follow [flowtype.org](http://flowtype.org/docs/getting-started.html#_) to get started
-* You need a `.flowconfig` in your workspace to enable the flow features
+* Make sure you have a `.flowconfig` file in your workspace.
-* Make sure you are able to run the `flow` command from the command line ( or you have `flow.useNPMPackagedFlow` option as `true` )
+* Make sure you are able to run the `flow` command from the command line (or see [Configuration](#Configuration) to customize the command or use NPM packaged flow).
-* You will want to disable the TypeScript built-in extension for your project
+* Set `javascript.validate.enable` option to `false` **or** completely disable the built-in TypeScript extension for your project (see gif below):

 <p align="center">
   <img src="https://github.com/flowtype/flow-for-vscode/raw/master/readme/flow-disable-tsc.gif"/>
 </p>

 ## Configuration
 You can specify a configuration by amending the VS Code `settings.json` file.
-Access this through Preferences -> Settings.
+Access this through Preferences → Settings.
 You must reload VS Code after installing this extension for these settings to take affect.

 * `flow.pathToFlow` (default: 'flow') path to Flow that will be used for VSCode (eg; `"${workspaceRoot}/node_modules/.bin/flow"`).
 * `flow.stopFlowOnExit` (default: true) stop flow server on exit from Project.